Guide to 40 CRF Part 60, Subpart OOO Standards of Performance for Nonmetallic Mineral Processing Plants

-Transfer Point - A point in a conveying operation where the nonmetallic mineral is transferred to or from a belt conveyor, except where the nonmetallic mineral is being transferred to a stockpile.
+Transfer Point - A point in a conveying operation where nonmetallic mineral is transferred to or from a belt conveyor, except where nonmetallic mineral is being transferred to a stockpile.

-See the rule text for a more complete list of definitions.
+See rule text for complete list of definitions.

 Following is a list of nonmetallic minerals as defined in the rule.
 A crushing plant that processes any of these nonmetallic minerals, or a mixture of which any of these are the majority, is considered a nonmetallic mineral processing plant.

 This rule applies to you if you own or operate an affected facility (or facilities) with a manufacture date on or after Aug.
 31, 1983.
 However, affected facilities with a manufacture date on or after April 22, 2008, will usually have different emission limits and monitoring and performance testing requirements.